mavryk-network/taquito/packages/taquito-michelson-encoder/README.md

 ## Example

-The constructor of the `Schema` class takes a Michelson type as a parameter which is retrieved from a Tezos Nodes RPC:
+The constructor of the `Schema` class takes a Michelson type as a parameter which is retrieved from a Mavryk Nodes RPC:

 ```ts
 const storageType = {